 Leatherworking/Basketry: Have a fun day with crafts and earn 2 merit badges.
 There is a $24 additional materials cost that provides for the 3 kits needed to complete the requirements of these badges.
 Completion of these kits will likely take longer than the allotted time; however, all other requirements for this merit badge will be completed the day your scout participates in Pathfinders.

 *Oceanography: Oceanography covers a wide range of topics, including marine organisms and ecosystem dynamics; ocean currents, waves, and fluid dynamics; plate tectonics and the geology of the sea floor.
 This Merit Badge is only available on Thursdays of each week.
 In order to complete this merit badge at Pathfinders your scout will need to complete requirement #8a prior to arriving.

 Painting: This merit badge provides an opportunity for Scouts to learn more about painting, including both the artistic and practical aspects.
 In order to complete this merit badge at Pathfinders your scout will need to complete requirement #8 prior to arriving.

 *Radio: Radio will teach your scout about using a ham radio for worldwide communications and introduce them to a fun and exciting hobby.
 In order to be able to complete this merit badge at Pathfinders your son will need to complete requirements #8 prior to arriving at Scoutland.
-This class is only available on June 18 and June 20.
+This class is only available on Tuesdays and Thursdays of each week.